kjendrzyca/knowledge/life.md

-# life
+# Life

-## winning life in 19 superdifficult steps / not giving a fuck
+## Winning life in 19 superdifficult steps / Not giving a fuck

 Source: